swill/nitroapi/README.md

 is to expedite the process of testing the API and building scripts to do useful tasks.

 It is expected that you refer to the NITRO documentation while using this lib.
+The NITRO REST API documentation can be downloaded from your NetScaler by navigating to: `Downloads > NITRO API Documentation`

 There are two ways in which this lib can be consumed: